AI Hardware Design League

 • Technical Guidance: Provide expert advice on Verilog and hardware design concepts.

-• FPGA Implementation: Guide students in testing Verilog code on FPGA boards.
+• EDA Implementation: Guide students in testing Verilog code on Cadence EDA tools.

 • Progress Tracking: Monitor students' weekly progress, using checklists and milestones.